shoutem/redux-io/docs/introduction/introduction.md

 We add button that will render title `Refresh` or icon `refresh` based on returned boolean value of  `isBusy` function called with `authors` argument.
 List of `authors` is result of denoralization with `getCollection` and holds status data about `authors` collection in app, one of status data is `busy` flag that is active when `redux-io` has an active request for schema `author`.

 Other functionality that we added is manual invalidation of data.
 Invalidation happens automatically for every mutable operation on resource, but we will talk about it later.
 Here I want to show you interesting feature that status data embeded with `authors` list enables.
-Button has an click handler `this.handleRefreshClick` that will trigger dispatch of `invalidate('authors')` action.
+Button has a click handler `this.handleRefreshClick` that will trigger dispatch of `invalidate('authors')` action.
 Invalidation action changes status data of all collections defined with `authors` schema, so when we use `redux-io` helper `shouldLoad` it will return `true` value meaning data needs to be loaded and we will dispatch `loadAuthors`.
 Once `authors` are fetched, data again will be valid and `getAuthors` will automatically return new instance of denormalized data from redux store.

 Great, we finished section explaining how to fetch resource from server and render it.
 Along way we passed all parts that needs to exist to create unidirectional circle from dispatching action, fetching data, storing data in redux store, denormalizing it with selectors and rendering it in table.